Google: Workplace culture

 Google's employees are hired based on a hierarchical system.
-Employees are split into six hierarchies based on experience and can range "from entry-level data center workers at level one to managers and experienced engineers at level six."
+Employees are split into six hierarchies based on experience and can range "from entry-level data center workers at level one to managers and experienced engineers at level six".
 As a motivation technique, Google uses a policy known as Innovation Time Off, where Google engineers are encouraged to spend 20% of their work time on projects that interest them.
-Some of Google's services, such as Gmail, Google News, Orkut, and AdSense originated from these independent endeavors.
+Some of Google's services, such as Gmail, Google News, Orkut, and AdSense, originated from these independent endeavors.
 In a talk at Stanford University, Marissa Mayer, Google's vice-president of Search Products and User Experience until July 2012, showed that half of all new product launches in the second half of 2005 had originated from the Innovation Time Off.

 In 2005, articles in The New York Times and other sources began suggesting that Google had lost its anti-corporate, no evil philosophy.
 In an effort to maintain the company's unique culture, Google designated a Chief Culture Officer whose purpose was to develop and maintain the culture and work on ways to keep true to the core values that the company was founded on.
 Google has also faced allegations of sexism and ageism from former employees.
 In 2013, a class action against several Silicon Valley companies, including Google, was filed for alleged "no cold call" agreements which restrained the recruitment of high-tech employees.
-In a lawsuit filed January 8, 2018, multiple employees and job applicants alleged Google discriminated against a class defined by their "conservative political views[,] male gender[,] and/or [...]
+In a lawsuit filed January 8, 2018, multiple employees and job applicants alleged Google discriminated against a class defined by their "conservative political views[,] male gender[,] and/or ...
 Caucasian or Asian race".

 On January 25, 2020, the formation of an international workers union of Google employees, Alpha Global, was announced.
-The coalition is made up of "13 different unions representing workers in 10 countries, including the United States, United Kingdom, and Switzerland."
-The group is affiliated with UNI Global Union, which represents nearly 20 million international workers from various unions and federations.
+The coalition is made up of "13 different unions representing workers in 10 countries, including the United States, [the] United Kingdom, and Switzerland".
+The group is affiliated with the UNI Global Union, which represents nearly 20 million international workers from various unions and federations.
 The formation of the union is in response to persistent allegations of mistreatment of Google employees and a toxic workplace culture.
 Google had previously been accused of surveilling and firing employees who were suspected of organizing a workers union.
-In 2021 court documents revealed that between 2018 and 2020 Google ran an anti-union campaign called Project Vivian to "convince them (employees) that unions suck".
+In 2021, court documents revealed that between 2018 and 2020, Google ran an anti-union campaign called Project Vivian to "convince them (employees) that unions suck".
+In February 2025, Google dropped their commitment to make "diversity, equity, and inclusion [DEI] part of everything we do" from their annual investor report.
+This action followed Meta, Amazon, Pepsi, McDonald's, Walmart, and others who all have rolled back their DEI programmes.